Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Optics: This is a reflector telescope, with a 450mm focal length.
 We've been impressed with the optics quality in general in the Orion StarBlast II 4.5, giving bright and clear views of the night sky.
 That's largely down to the high-quality glass used in the primary mirror, and the fact the secondary mirror is aluminum-coated and features a special, reflective film.

-Technology: There's not much technology here, since this isn't a GoTo telescope.
-There's no app support or motorized mount, for example.
-But it does feature a fast focal ratio, meaning it can collected a lot of light in a shorter amount of time — it's an ideal function for deep-sky viewing.
+Technology: There's not much technology involved since this isn't a GoTo telescope; there's no app support or motorized mount, for example.
+However, it does feature a fast focal ratio, meaning it can collected a lot of light in a shorter amount of time — an ideal function for deep-sky viewing.

-Accessories: You'll find everything you need to begin in the box for the Orion StarBlast II 4.5.
-Inside you'll find 25mm and 10mm Plossl eyepieces (giving 18x and 45x magnification).
-There's a smartphone adapter, a red dot finder, a 2x Barlow lens and and adjustable height tripod.
-Further, there are also some really useful educational tools here: A DeepMap 600 star chart and MoonMap 260.
+Accessories: You'll find everything you need to begin in the box: The telescope comes with 25mm and 10mm Plossl eyepieces (giving 18x and 45x magnification).
+There's also a smartphone adapter, a red dot finder, a 2x Barlow lens and and adjustable height tripod.
+Last but not least, it comes with some really useful educational tools: A DeepMap 600 star chart and MoonMap 260.

-Quality of build: Considering the price point of the Orion StarBlast II 4.5, we're pleasantly surprised with its build quality.
-It's solid, will last for several years, and we're pretty sure it can withstand the odd accidental bump
+Quality of build: Considering the price point, we're pleasantly surprised with the Orion StarBlast II 4.5's build quality.
+It's solid, will last for several years, and we're pretty sure it can withstand the odd knock.

 Swipe to scroll horizontally